KernelSHAP-IQ: Weighted Least-Square Optimization for Shapley Interactions: Impact Statement

 \section{Impact Statement}

 This paper presents work whose goal is to advance the field of Machine Learning, specifically the field of Explainable Artificial Intelligence.
 There are many potential societal consequences of our work.
-Our work can positively impact Machine Learning adoption and potentially reveal biases or unwanted behaviour in Machine Learning system.
+Our work can positively impact Machine Learning adoption and potentially reveal biases or unwanted behavior in Machine Learning systems.
 However, it may also enable explainability-based white-washing in organizations, firms, or policing.